France's Macron beats Le Pen to win second term | Politics

 France's Macron beats Le Pen to win second term

-French President Emmanuel Macron defeated his far-right rival Marine Le Pen on Sunday by a comfortable margin, early projections by pollsters showed, securing a second term and heading off what would have been a political earthquake.
+French President Emmanuel Macron defeated his far-right rival Marine Le Pen on Sunday by a comfortable margin, securing a second term and heading off what would have been a political earthquake.
+Le Pen admitted defeat but vowed to keep up the fight, with the June parliamentary elections in mind.
+"I will never abandon the French," she said to supporters chanting "Marine!

 Macron will join a small club - only two French presidents before him have managed to secure a second term.
 But his margin of victory looks to be tighter than when he first beat Le Pen in 2017, underlining how many French remain unimpressed with him and his domestic record.
 That disillusion was reflected in turnout figures, with France's main polling institutes saying the abstention rate would likely settle around 28%, the highest since 1969.